 builds community, and amplifies impact.

-By offering thoughtful incentives (and powered by the right tools to do so), companies can create an environment where volunteers feel appreciated and inspired to give back.
+By offering thoughtful initiatives (and leveraging by the right tools to do so), companies can create an environment where volunteers feel appreciated and inspired to give back.
 At the

 same time, organizations benefit from higher retention, a stronger culture, and a positive public image.
 It's